prasadghole/blog/content/post/GitBare.md

 menu:
   main:
     parent: tutorials
-next: /tutorials/github-pages-blog
+next: /tutorials/Sigleton.md
-prev: /tutorials/automated-deployments
+prev: /tutorials/VimTips.md
 title: Git in a box
 weight: 10
 ---
 # Git in a box
 Github is certailnly a good source of keeping master copy of your decentralized git repo.
-But in some secret project thing it would be much better to have git repository as portable copy.This is where git bare repository helps.
+But in some scenario project thing it would be much better to have git repository as portable copy.This is where git bare repository helps.

 ## bare repository